Pagghiu/SaneCppLibraries/Documentation/Libraries/Plugin.md

 the plugins without needing a system compiler or a sysroot, as all public headers of libraries in this project do not need any system or compiler header.

-🟨 MVP
-- Integrate with [FileSystemWatcher](@ref library_file_system_watcher) to get hot-reload during development.

 🟩 Usable Features:
-- Evaluate integration with [Build](@ref library_build) once it will gain capability to build standalone (without XCode or Visual Studio)
+- Specify directory for compiled intermediate and output files
+- Parallel / Async compile and link
+- Improve error handling and reporting
+- Further customization of some build flags and features:
+    - Custom libraries to link (declared in the plugin)
+    - Custom include paths (declared in the plugin)

+🟦 Complete Features:
 - Create minimal clang toolchain to compile scripts on non-developer machines

-🟦 Complete Features:
-- To be decided
+- Integrate with [Build](@ref library_build) library (once it will gain capability to build standalone without needing Xcode or Visual Studio)
+- Evaluate possibility to achieve some minimal error recovery
+- Easily integration with some RPC mechanism

 💡 Unplanned Features:
 - Compile plugins to WASM ?
+- Deploy closed-source (already compiled) binary plugins
+- Allow plugin to be compiled with different compiler from the one used in the Host